PALOMAR COLLEGE ANITA & STAN MAAG FOOD & NUTRITION CENTER

 I take Palomar College courses at one of the centers (ex: Escondido Center), but I cannot access the San Marcos location.
 Can I still get food?

 - Do you take classes at another location (ex: Fallbrook or South Center in Rancho Bernardo)?
 If you have a need for food, contact the Office of Student Affairs and we can make arrangements to have food delivered to your center.

 Are there other places I can get FREE food on campus?

 - Yes, every Thursday at 11:30am students, staff, and faculty are invited to our #PalomarEatsNow free food event in the SEAL Center.

 - Fresh loaves of bread, pastry snacks from Starbucks, and fresh produce snacks are available for you until supplies last.
-The event typically runs from 11:30am-1:30pm.
+The event runs from 11:30am-1:30pm during the Fall and Spring academic semesters.

 Why is the Food Bank called the Anita and Stan Maag Food & Nutrition Center?
 Who are Anita and Stan?